Japanese-Inspired Beef & Noodle Salad

 - 1 12-ounce sirloin steak, trimmed

-- 4 ounces soba noodles, (see Ingredient note)
+- 4 ounces soba noodles (see Tips)

-- 1 cup finely shredded or julienned carrot, (1 large)
+- 1 cup finely shredded or julienned carrot (1 large)

 - 4 cups mixed salad greens

 - Put a large pot of salted water on to boil for cooking noodles.
-Make Sesame-Soy Dressing.

 - Cook noodles in the boiling water until just tender, about 6 minutes.
 Drain; rinse under cold water.
 Transfer noodles to a large bowl.
 Add carrot and 1/3 cup Sesame-Soy Dressing; toss to coat.

-- Prepare a grill.
-Lightly oil the grill rack by rubbing it with an oil-soaked paper towel (use tongs to hold the paper towel).
+- Lightly oil the grill rack by rubbing it with an oil-soaked paper towel (use tongs to hold the paper towel).
 Grill the steak for 4 to 6 minutes per side for medium-rare, or until it reaches desired doneness.
 (Alternatively, brush a little canola oil over a large skillet or ridged grill pan, preferably cast-iron, and heat over high heat.
 Add the steak and cook for 4 to 6 minutes per side.)
 Transfer the steak to a cutting board.
 Let rest for 5 minutes, then slice thinly against the grain.